brunsgaard/go-pdfium-render/README.md

 # go-pdfium-render

-### It should be simple to render a PDF, it is not

-A golang libary that binds to pdfium for rendering pdfs into images.
+A golang libary that uses to cgo/pdfium to render pdfs to images.

 Why pdfium?
 Because tt is the best in class and because it has a BSD style license, also there will be continued development on pdfium as long as chrome is around.
 [0]